Wednesday, July 1, 2015

 Loretta Lynn's Kitchen in Buffalo

-We arrived at the ranch, we toured the free doll museum, the Old Grist Mill store, some of the gift shops and we purchased tickets to tour the home, Butcher Holler House, The #5 Coal Mine and Loretta's Museum.
+We arrived at the ranch, toured the free doll museum, the Old Grist Mill store, and some gift shops, and purchased tickets to tour the home, Butcher Holler House, The #5 Coal Mine, and Loretta's Museum.

 Old farm truck at Loretta Ranch Park